"Cold Rust Bluing Methods"

 - MEDFORD, Oregon

 Ed. note: We believe that Tom has made a small error in his suggestion, and that he means muriatic acid, not nitric acid.
 This assumption is based on the fact that it is muriatic acid which is available in paint stores, and which is used to clean concrete, and which is known for the fumes rusting its surroundings.
-Plus, putting steel into nitric acid is very likely to evolve clouds of yellow NOx-ious gas.
+Plus, putting steel into nitric acid is very likely to evolve clouds of yellow NOx-ious choking gasses.

 January 14, 2008